389ds/389ds.github.io/docs/389ds/design/audit_improvement.md

 The behaviour of the current audit log is emulated via the addition of the "audit-response: LDAP_SUCCESS" catch all.
 (See implementation section regarding upgrade)

+The second example shows how we can use a ! as a not LDAP_SUCCESS, in other words, all failures to make a change.

-The second example shows the filter syntax, that would log any change regardless of status that is attempted on objects with the attribute 'cn=secure_group'.
+The third example shows the filter syntax, that would log any change regardless of status that is attempted on objects with the attribute 'cn=secure_group'.

-The third example would log changes that fail as they are attempting to alter non-existant objects under a specific subtree.
+The fourth example would log changes that fail as they are attempting to alter non-existant objects under a specific subtree.

-The fourth example shows the combination of all of these aspects, as well as a multi-valued definition of responses to log.
+The fifth example shows the combination of all of these aspects, as well as a multi-valued definition of responses to log.
 These are considered to be a list of OR values.

 Design